serverless/serverless/docs/understanding-serverless/serverless-variables.md

 ```

-In the previous example you're dynamically adding a prefix to the function names by referencing the `stage` option that you pass in the CLI.
+In the previous example you're dynamically adding a prefix to the function names by referencing the `stage` option that you pass in the CLI when you run `serverless deploy --stage dev`.
 So when you deploy, the function name will always include the stage you're deploying to.

-## Referencing CLI Options
+## Recursively Self-Reference serverless.yml Properties
-To reference CLI options that you passed, you'll need to use the `${opt.some_option}` syntax in your `serverless.yml` configuration file.
+To self-reference properties in `serverless.yml`, you'll need to use the `${self.someProperty}` syntax in your `serverless.yml` configuration file.
+This functionality is recursive, so you can go as deep in the object tree as you want.
 Here's an example:

 ```yml
 service: new-service